Competition Law and Policy

 – Overriding power to CCI.

-– Notwithstanding anything contained in any other law
+– Notwithstanding anything contained in

 – Direct the division of enterprise enjoying dominant position